fanza-cqs/physics_synthesis/readme/zotero-integration.md

-# Enhanced Zotero Integration with Modular PDF Integration
+# Enhanced Zotero Integration Guide

-The Physics Literature Synthesis Pipeline now features **comprehensive enhanced Zotero integration** with automated DOI-based PDF downloads and a **reliable modular PDF integration system**, providing seamless access to your research library with intelligent file acquisition and robust Zotero integration.
+Complete guide to setting up and using the enhanced Zotero integration with automated DOI-based PDF downloads and seamless PDF integration.

-## 🚀 Why Enhanced Zotero Integration?
+## 🎯 Why Enhanced Zotero Integration?

 **Revolutionary advantages over traditional approaches:**
 - 🔄 **Real-time sync** with your Zotero library using optimized collection access